Term Insurance Tax Benefits: Save Taxes and Secure Your Future

 • Q: How do investment plans complement term insurance?

-Ans: Plans like the 5-Year Investment Plan, 10-year Investment Plan, 20-Year Investment Plan, and 5 Lakh Investment Plan provide growth opportunities while term insurance ensures financial protection for your loved ones.
+Ans: Plans such as a 5-Year Investment Plan, 10-Year Investment Plan, 20-Year Investment Plan, or a 5 Lakh Investment Plan help with long-term growth, while term insurance covers your family financially if something goes wrong.

 • Q: Is GST on premiums eligible for tax deductions?

-Ans: No, GST and other cesses on premiums are not deductible under Sections 80C or 80D.
+Ans: No, GST or any other cess on the premium cannot be claimed under Section 80C or 80D.

 • Q: Are term insurance claims taxable?